EGR314-S-2026-201/EGR314-S-2026-201.github.io/docs/03-Project-Requirements/Project-requirements.md

 ---

 ## Requirements Table
-For organizational purposes, our group decided to split into several sub-teams to divide the tasks between.
+For organizational purposes, our group decided to split into several sub-teams to divide the tasks.

-**201A:** Wifi and Human interface: Neel Garde and Isaac Smith
+**201A:** Wifi and Human Interface: Neel Garde, Michael Kim, and Isaac Smith

 **201B:** Movement and Propulsion: Jacob Andrus and K Phang